CALL FOR PAPERS

 Alexander Wyglinski, The University of Kansas, USA

-Linda Jiang Xie, University of North Carolina at Charlotte,
+Linda Jiang Xie, University of North Carolina at Charlotte, USA

 Honggang Zhang, Create-Net, Italy